 The positive aspects

-Virtual interactions on social media do not have the same psychological benefits as face-to-face contact, but there are many positive ways to help maintain connectivity and increase well-being.
+Virtual interactions on social media do not have the same psychological benefits as face-to-face contact.
+Though there are many positive ways to help maintain connectivity and increase well-being.

 - Communicate and stay up to date with family and friends around the world.